 A Statement of Special Educational Need will normally be provided where, after a Statutory

 Assessment, the LA considers the student requires provision beyond what the school can offer.

-A Statement will include details of learning objectives for the student.
-These are used to develop
+An EHCP will include details of learning outcomes for the student.
+These are used to develop targets that are:

-• Matched to the longer-term objectives set in the Statement
+• Matched to the longer-term objectives set in the EHCP

 • Of shorter term

 • Established through parental/student consultation

 • Set out in an MEP